Lucas-Code27/Canvas-plus-plus/README.md

 * Audio Loader and Player

 ### Reporting Issues
-If you need a new feature in Canvas++ feel free to report an issue with the feature request template and if there is a bug please send a bug report issue
+If you need a new feature in Canvas++ feel free to report an issue wirh a description of what the feature is you need and it will be added to the list of features to add in a later update